 Be open to moving and commuting

-If you work in London but don’t have to live there, look at cheaper opportunities out of the city.
+You may work in London, but you don’t have to live here.
+Consider looking at cheaper opportunities out of the city.
 Are there areas within an hour’s train commute that can save you money in the short term?

 By living a commutable distance away, you can still build on opportunities in London while saving up money to live closer to the capital.
 Moving instantly to London on a job opportunity is a common mistake for some people!